OBOFoundry/purl.obolibrary.org/README.md

     vagrant destroy

 You can test against the production PURL server using `make test-production`.
 We only make one request per second, to avoid abusing the server, so this can take along time.

+## Deployment

+Deployment is automated using [Ansible](http://ansible.com), and targets a stock Debian 8 Linux server.
+You should install on a **fresh** server, not one that's running other applications, unless you **really** know what you're doing.

+Install Ansible on your local machine, add the IP address or hostname of your target server to `tools/hosts`, then run:

+    cd tools
+    ansible-playbook -i hosts site.yml

+Ansible uses SSH to connect to the server an execute the tasks in [`tools/site.yml`](tools/site.yml).
+If you have trouble connecting, you may have to adjust your SSH configuration to be more automatic, say by editing your `.ssh/config`.

+You can re-run Ansible as you make changes.
+Once the system is running, it will fetch changes from the master Git repository every 10 minutes.
+You can use the `tools/test.py` script to check your work, e.g.:

+    tools/test.py url.ontodev.org config/obi.yml